 All of these names are referring to the same condition: Exercise-Induced Vasculitis (EIV).

 This condition is characterized by a telltale red rash that starts just above the sock line.
 There are many possible causes for the condition and just as many possible treatments.

 While the actual cause isn’t known, a reasonable explanation is the rash is caused by a combination of increased physical exercise combined with heat.

-Anyone who’s looked at their FitBit knows that walking around a theme park for a day, or two or three, covers a bunch of steps.
+Anyone who’s looked at their FitBit or Apple Watch knows that walking around a theme park for a day, or two or three, covers a bunch of steps.
 Walking several miles a day is not uncommon.
 Now ask yourself, how much do you normally walk in a day or a week?

-All of this increased exercise leads to fluid retention in the extremities; in other words, your legs get swollen.
+All of this increased exercise leads to fluid retention in the extremities; in other words, your legs swell.
 This extra fluid stretches out the small blood vessels in your legs.
-This irritation from the swelling in combination with the heat (not the sun, as many people think) is the current explanation for the redness, which is not truly a rash in the medical sense of the term.
+This irritation from the swelling in combination with the heat (not the sun, as many people think; you can get Disney Rash on a cloudy day) is the current explanation for the redness, which is not truly a rash in the term’s medical sense.

 If you think about it, this makes sense.
 Why does the redness happen just above the sock line?
-Because below that, the sock (and shoes) are providing some compression and preventing the blood vessels in those areas from getting swollen and irritated.
+Because below that, yout sock (and shoes) are providing compression and prevent the blood vessels in those areas from getting swollen and irritated.

 Treatment of Exercise-Induced Vasculitis

 So now that we know what is the most likely cause of the redness of your legs, what can you do to treat it?
 Unlike some conditions, you just can’t put a cream on it or take a pill and make it go away.
 The redness will usually go away on its own in 7-10 days, once you stop the activity that caused it to happen.
 In other words, it will go away when you go home and get back to your normal routine.